 - Brush them with milk/egg and sprinkle them with sugar for a sweeter and crunchier version

 - Brush them with water, and sprinkle with grated parmesan or sesame seeds to make them savory.
-Eat the latter with ham and cheese, a savory mini version of shortcake.
+Eat them with ham and cheese.

 - Brush them with egg wash (an egg, lightly beaten with a tablespoon of water) for a more golden finish.